-See also Composite & Plastic Decking View all DECKING Articles
+See also Composite & Plastic Decking View all DECK & PORCH Articles

 Pressure-treated decking is still the most common choice due to its low cost and wide availability.
 As with other pressure-treated lumber products, CCA has been phased out in favor of wood treated with copper quat (ACQ) and copper azole (CA), and other copper-based preservatives.

 Most builders in the eastern United States choose nominal 5/4×6 in. radius-edge (RED) decking, which is milled to 1 inch thick and can span 16 inches.
+The radiused edges on RED stock make an attractive deck surface and help prevent splintering.
 Western softwoods are typically sold as 2×4 or 2×6 stock and can span up to 24 inches.
-For fully exposed decks, particularly those with south-facing exposure, use the best grade available, generally called Premium in southern yellow pine and Patio 1 or Dex in Western species.
-The radiused edges on RED stock make an attractive deck surface and help prevent splintering.
+For fully exposed decks, particularly those with south-facing exposure, use the best grade available, generally called Premium in southern yellow pine and western species.
+Since these are appearance grades rather than structural grades, the grading and naming are driven more by marketing than engineering.